samithaj/mbspotify/README.md

 ### Testing

-To run all tests run:
+To run all tests use:

-    $ nosetests --exe
+    $ py.test

-More info about nose can be found at https://nose.readthedocs.org/.

 ## Community